Mine is excerpted from my latest Cookbook, The Whole Foods Kosher Kitchen.

-Mix this apple cake by hand in minutes.
+Mix this cake by hand in minutes.
 There’s no need for a mixer even!
 Just like making a muffin recipe.
-You will find this apple cake so moist, spicy and flavorful it needs no added frills whatsoever.
-Still if you decide to splurge, you can serve it a slice of apple cake with a scoop of coconut sorbet or a drizzle of my caramel sauce, or warm with a scoop of coconut sorbet or vanilla ice cream:
+You will find it so moist, spicy and flavorful, it needs no added frills whatsoever.
+Still if you decide to splurge, you can serve it with a scoop of coconut sorbet or a drizzle of my caramel sauce, or warm with a scoop of coconut sorbet or vanilla ice cream:

 - 4 eggs